Subscribe

 The structural fit dimension asks whether the use case fits the conditions where agentic workflows are reliable today.
 Structured systems, defined scope, human review at the consequential action point.
 If the use case does not fit, defer it.

 The economic case dimension asks what the workflow displaces, in labor cost, error reduction, or revenue capture.
 If the displaced economic activity is meaningful and the agentic deployment cost is bounded, the bridge clears.
 If the displaced activity is incremental and the deployment cost is high, the bridge does not clear.
+Building that bridge so it survives an exit conversation is the discipline in the digital EBITDA bridge.

 The deployment risk dimension asks what happens if the agent fails or behaves unexpectedly.
 If failure is contained, recoverable, and visible, the risk is acceptable.
 If failure produces customer impact, regulatory exposure, or undetected propagation of errors, the risk is high enough to warrant either a different design or deferral.